The Tasmanian state government is about to turn democracy on its head.

 It is a fundamental principle of democracy that people have the right to peacefully protest without fear of mandatory imprisonment.
 It is also essential that the separation of parliament and the judiciary is maintained.

-Please sign the petition to demand the Tasmanian government does not introduce mandatory sentences to environmental protestors.
+Please sign the petition to demand the Tasmanian government does not introduce mandatory sentencing.